asiacanady/s18-a03/README.md

 Do the following additional analysis:

 7. What is the most common first name?
 (4 points)
+Note that when you split on ',' in your parser, you separated the employee first and last and first names.
+However, there will be a double quote at the beginning of the last name field and the end of the first name field.
+So:
+    - Remove these characters.
+    - Also remove extra white space from the beginning of the first name field.
+    - Also the first name may have a middle name.
+Remove it by splitting on ' ' and keeping the first element.

-7. What are the minimum, 25th percentile, mean, median, 75th percentile, and maximum salaries?
+8. What are the minimum, 25th percentile, mean, median, 75th percentile, and maximum salaries?
 In addition to the `percentile` and `mean` helpers you wrote, you may use the built-in python functions `min` and `max`.
+You'll need to update your parser to convert salaries, when present, to a number.
+Hint: first removing the dollar sign and then using the type conversion function `float`.